 Explore Gender Stereotypes in Media

 Not sure where to get started?
 You can use this gender stereotypes activity to promote awareness and improve the ability to identify female gender stereotypes portrayed in the media.
-Students will choose a female character from a story or film then list the character’s attributes and identify any gender stereotypes.
+Students will choose a female character from a story or film, then list the character’s attributes and identify any gender stereotypes.

 Finally, students are tasked with redesigning the character with different attributes that challenge the identified stereotypes.

-Learn About Women in STEM
+Teach About Women in STEM

 Although society has made strides in improving gender equality in STEM fields, there’s still work to be done.
-Australian industry statistics show women only make up 36 percent of enrolments in university STEM courses, and just 16 percent of enrolments in vocational STEM courses.
-Take the opportunity on International Women’s Day to remind the girls in your class that there are plenty of women blazing a path for them and remind the boys of the same!
+Australian industry statistics show women only make up 36 percent of enrolments in university STEM courses, and just 16 percent of enrolments in vocational STEM courses!

-Breaking down societal bias about girls and STEM requires representation of the amazing stories of women who have made a difference in the industry, so here’s a list to get you started!
+Breaking down societal bias about girls and STEM requires representation of the amazing stories of women who have made a difference in the industry, so here’s a list to get you started:

 - Hedy Lamarr — An engineer whose work paved the way for the invention of Wi-Fi